 I see gold as a superior assets to cash.
 Part of my savings are invested in gold.
 I don't 'trade' gold and never go short on the metal.
-My rule of thumb is to hold gold if it is trading nearer the 30-day top of its range and not to hold it if the price is closer to its 30-day bottom.
+My rule of thumb is to hold gold if it is trading nearer the 30-day top of its range and not to hold it if the price is closer to its 30-day low.
 But I never short it.
 I believe that in the long term gold will outperform any asset class.

 There are two significant 'problems' with gold: 1) Storage.
 2) Risk of some future government confiscating it.
 The first of these is manageable, the second less so.

 I will post here my thoughts/news re gold from time to time.

 These are unpredictable times.
 Although the price of gold has shot up dramatically I sold all my gold savings because the uncertainty of what's going on is too high for me.
 I am converting some of my funds from cash in the bank to cash at home because I am concerned about a collapse or partial collapse of the banking system.